 Begin your exploration of the east coast of Canada in the province of Nova Scotia.
 Whales, national parks, winding roads, a UNESCO site – just a taste of what it has to offer.
 Check out the highest tides in the world on your way to New Brunswick.
 Check out the old part of Quebec City and experience all the different tastes of Montreal.
 Finish up your visit around Niagara Falls and the vineyards of Niagara-on-the-Lake.

-Based on May 2019 departure – Other dates available May – October 2019 – call for details!
+Available May – October 2020 – call for details!

 Upon arrival into Halifax Airport, make your way independently to you overnight hotel.
 The remainder of the day is at leisure.

 This morning you will collect your Motorhome then take a gentle drive along the south shore with its amazing ocean views, visit the charming coastal communities of Peggy’s’ cove, Chester & Mahone Bay before arriving in the town of Lunenburg a UNESCO world heritage site.